-About a week ago my brother told me that he wants to run a virtual marathon at the end of October.
-Of course, I won't let it be taken away from me and join the project.
-So today I laced up my shoes for the first time in a long time and set out to train.
+Just over a week ago, my brother told me that he wants to run a virtual marathon at the end of October.
+Of course I won’t let it pass me by and join the project.
+So today, for the first time in a long time, I laced up my shoes and set out to work out.

 Since the whole thing is supposed to be a challenge I set myself a goal of course.
-I would like to run the 42 kilometers in less than 4 hours.
-That corresponds to a pace of 5:41 minutes per kilometer.
+I would like to run the 42 kilometers in under 4 hours.
+This corresponds to a pace of 5:41 minutes per kilometer.

 Me and running

-But first some info first.
-I've actually always walked.
-As a child I was in the athletics club.
-While everyone competed in the triathlon (which I wasn't very good at) I always had more fun in the endurance disciplines.
-So it's hardly surprising that you could see me later on at folk and charity runs.
-The last such event was a long time ago.
+But first, a little info up front.
+I’ve actually always been a runner.
+I was in the track and field club as a kid.
+While everyone competed in the triathlon (which I wasn’t very good at) I always enjoyed the endurance events more.
+So it is hardly surprising that you could see me later again and again at races and charity runs.
+But the last such event was a while ago.
 2016 to be exact.

 Fitness in marathon preparation

-From this year, which was marked by the Corona crisis, I bring a lot of fitness with me.
-Since February I have ridden a good 10500 kilometres on my bike.
-Numerous tours with over 200 kilometers, the first time 300 kilometers in one day and at the Dirty Kanzelled also 200 kilometers on the Gravelbike are probably evidence of sufficient Basic endurance.
+From this year, marked by the Corona crisis, I bring some fitness with me.
+I’ve been on the bike a good 10500 kilometers since February.
+Numerous tours with more than 200 kilometers, the first time 300 kilometers in one day and at the Dirty Kanzelled also 200 kilometers on the gravel bike probably show enough basic endurance.

 Marathon: The first training

-So on 3.9., just two months before the planned marathon, I was running again for the first time in a long time.
-Equipped with my Garmin fitness watch, I decided to just run for it for an hour.
+On 3.9., thus scarcely two months before the planned marathon, I was now running again for the first time in a long time.
+Equipped with my Garmin fitness watch I decided to just run for an hour.

 Without paying much attention to numbers, I wanted to find out how fast I can currently run.

-After the first training I have to say that I am relatively satisfied.
-On average I was running at a speed of 5:21 min per kilometer, faster than planned for the marathon.
-That means I managed 12 kilometres in a little more than an hour.
-But most importantly, I was free of pain and very evenly distributed.
+After the first practice I have to say that I am relatively satisfied.
+I was averaging a pace of 5:21 min per mile, which was faster than I had planned for the marathon.
+That means I did 12 kilometers in a little over an hour.
+Most importantly, I was pain free and very steady on the road.

-My Heart rate was an average of 168 beats per minute.
-Considering my cycling experience, I am 10-15 strokes below my threshold.
+My heart rate averaged 168 beats a minute.
+Considering my cycling experience, this puts me 10-15 strokes below my threshold.
 I recorded this with a Forerunner 935 and the integrated heart rate sensor on my wrist.
 I also use the watch for gravel and mountain bike rides and have always been very satisfied with it.

 The traces of the first unit

-Of course the first training session did not pass me by without leaving a trace.
-Cycling and running are fundamentally different in the sequence of movements and the leg muscles are challenged in different ways.
-Especially with a road bike, you complete long units very calmly and with a very round motion sequence.
-This is quite easy on the joints.
+Of course, the first training has not passed me by without a trace.
+Cycling and running are fundamentally different in terms of the sequence of movements and the leg muscles are challenged in different ways.
+Especially with the road bike you complete long units very calmly and with a very round movement sequence.
+It’s pretty easy on the joints.

-Running is different.
-Just as unpractised, the movement process is often rather unround.
-This is not only exhausting, but also puts a lot of strain on knees, ankles and thighs.
-So I can't deny that it has pinched my thigh, knee or calf a few times in the evening.
+Running is a different story.
+Especially as an untrained person, the motion sequence is often quite out of round.
+Not only is this energy-sapping, but it also puts quite a strain on the knees, ankles and thighs.
+So I can’t deny that in the evening it pinched my thigh, knee or calf a time or two.

-For the coming weeks, my goal will be primarily to get my body used to the noticeably different strain.
-That means I will leave my bike at least twice a week and start to collect kilometres on foot.
-Once the joints, muscles and tendons have become accustomed to the movement, more specific units will ensure that I reach my goal.
+My goal for the next few weeks will be to get my body used to the noticeably different workload.
+That means I will leave the bike at least twice a week and start collecting miles on foot.
+Once the joints, muscles and tendons have become accustomed to the movement sequence, slightly more specific sessions should then ensure that I achieve my goal.

 All in all, I am very confident today that I can achieve my goal.
-Since I will certainly slow down over the long duration of the virtual marathon, it is good to know that I can start a little faster than needed and thus create a time cushion for myself.
+Since I’m sure to get slower and slower over the long duration of the virtual marathon, it’s good to know that I can start a little faster than I need to and thus create a time cushion for myself.

-If you have ever run a marathon before, then leave me a few tips for training and the "race day" in the comments
+If you’ve ever run a marathon, leave me some tips for training and race day in the comments.